 We have worked extensively with a highly respected physics professor to take weather conditions into account.
 We collect weather variables from each event to normalize the events.

-So, it doesn't matter if you are kicking in Chicago, Dallas, San Diego or Denver, once our Kicking Index "kicks in," it is as if everyone is kicking inside.
+So, it doesn't matter if you are kicking in Chicago, Dallas, San Diego or Denver, once our Kicking Index "kicks in," it is as if everyone is kicking inside, at sea level.
 Having been able to capture the weather variables and past event results, we rate our athletes in each of the following:

 We have collected this data and separated them based on grade level.
-At the same time, the final NCS KIX Player Ratings are compared to our College division (rising high school seniors, junior college and college transfers.)
+At the same time, the final NCS Kicking Index Player Ratings are compared to our Senior Class and JUCO divisions.
 The reason that we do this is so that student-athletes have a goal to reach to demonstrate to colleges that they have the ability to kick at the next level.

 We rate our student-athletes using a 100 point scale, which correlates with percentile.
 For example, if an athlete has a Kickoff rating of 95, they then fall into the 95th percentile of all Kickoffs.
 The same principle applies for Field Goals and Punts.
 Our algorithm weighs the most recent event the heaviest, and so on.

-Let's look at an example: A kicker competes in the Varsity division for kickoffs.
+Let's look at an example: A kicker competes in the Junior Class division for kickoffs.
 The kicker averages 66.00 yards per kickoff, with an average hang time of 3.53 seconds.
 Adding up all individual kickoffs, we calculate 608 total points.
-According to our past history for the College level (what coaches are concerned about), the average KO points is 538.5, with a standard deviation of 68.
-So if they had achieved exactly 539 points, they would get a rating of 50 (which means they did better than 50% of the historical college performers).
+According to our past history for the Senior Class division (what coaches are concerned about), the average KO points is 538.5, with a standard deviation of 68.
+So if they had achieved exactly 539 points, they would get a rating of 50 (which means they did better than 50% of the historical Senior Class performers).
 With an actual total of 608 points, that equates to a percentile rating of 85 (did better than 85% of the college performers).
 To determine the star rating, we use the following scale:

 : Less than 55